James3014/snow-project/snowbuddy_matching/README.md

 ## Running with Docker

-This service is designed to be run as part of the larger `skidiy` project using Docker Compose.
+This service is designed to be run as part of the larger `snowtrace` project using Docker Compose.

 1.  **Navigate to the Project Root**.